swablueme/3DSFE-bookmark-backup-utility/README.md

 3. Script requires python 3.7 or more and needs to be run in cli rather than an IDE.
 It has been tested on windows

 ### config.ini template
+Fill in the path with the path obtained in citra-qt.exe, from right clicking the game and selecting Open Save Data Location for the path
 ```
 [Settings]
 ;game is Awakening or Fates